Section 2: Viruses

 There are two patterns of viral infections called lytic infections and lysogenic infections.
 In a lytic infection, first the bacteriophage proteins and nucleic acids assemble into complete virus particles.
 Then, the cell lyses release new bacteriophage that can now attach to other cells.
 Bacteriophage then injects DNA into bacterium and bacteriophage DNA forms a circle.
 Next, prophage is able to exit the bacterial chromosome and enter the lytic cycle.
 Finally, bacteriophage takes over and begins synthesizing new virus proteins and nucleic acids.
 In other words, a virus enters the cell, makes copies of itself and causes the cell to burst, or lyse, releasing hundreds of viruses.

 In a lysogenic infection, first the bacteriophage DNA forms a circle.
 Bacteriophage DNA (prophage) inserts itself into a bacterial chromosome.
 Prophage is viral DNA that is embedded in the host’s cell during lysogenic infection.
 Radiation, heat, and chemicals can cause the prophase to become active.
-Then, prophage replicates with bacterium.
+Then, prophage replicates with a bacterium.
 In some cases, the cell and prophage are reproduced for many generations.
 In other words, a virus enters DNA into the DNA of a host cell, and the viral genetic information replicates along with the host’s DNA.

 Most viruses contain RNA instead of DNA.
 RNA casts a wide net ranging from a common cold, to cancer, and even HIV.
 AIDS (acquired immune deficiency syndrome) is caused by an RNA virus called HIV (Human Pamplona Virus).
 This group of viruses is called retroviruses, which is a virus that contains RNA that produces a DNA copy of their RNA upon infecting a cell.